No-Git-Tag/cool-apps-collection/README.md

 [Aurora Store](https://f-droid.org/en/packages/com.aurora.store/) - a google play store client (and f-droid client) that can let you download apps without needing to use your google account, And can also provide information on the trackers that the app has.

 [Mull](https://www.f-droid.org/packages/us.spotco.fennec_dos/) - a fork of firefox mobile, which improves on privacy, think of it like [waterfox](https://www.waterfox.net/) but for androids.

+[Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) - an amazing FOSS manga reader with support from many manga websites, can download chapters of manga, tracker support, and lots more.

+[Aniyomi](https://github.com/jmir1/aniyomi) - a fork of [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) which adds anime to the mix